w3f/polkadot-wiki/docs/learn/learn-comparison-ethereum-2.md

 Polkadot (and all of its subsequent parachains) are stored on-chain, this involves simply replacing the runtime with a new WebAssembly blob once governance allowed the upgrade to be enacted.

-This also means that anything within the state transition function, the transaction queue, or off-chain workers can be upgraded without forking the chain, as these are all part of the WebAssembly runtime.
+Anything within the state transition function, the transaction queue, or off-chain workers can be upgraded without forking the chain, as these are all part of the WebAssembly runtime.

 ### Block Production & Finalization